aws-samples/sample-eks-hybrid-nodes-raspberry-pi/README.md

 ### Hardware Requirements
 - **Raspberry Pi 4** or **Raspberry Pi 5**
-  > **Note on EKS Version Compatibility:**
-  > - Should also work with any device running ARM but no guarantees
+  > Should also work with any device running ARM but no guarantees
 - Network connectivity (WiFi/Ethernet)
 - SSH access configured